Dr-jnm23/Football/README.md

-# Football game
+#Notes
-Code to create a randomised football draw
+Code to create a randomised team draw